awesomemotive/edd-product-updates/README.md

 5. Activate plugin (Must have Easy Digital Downloads installed and activated)
 6. Go to Downloads -> Settings -> Emails and scroll to the bottom
 7. Customize your product update emails!

+## Known Issues
+* Bulk actions delete email redirects strangely
+* Pause button does not currently work
+* Auto-clear of queue is not currently running
+* Separate emails are saved when trying to Send an email from the Add Email screen and a product is not selected
+* Generic error "something went wrong" on sending when page is refreshed
+* edd_pup_is_processing function has potential loopholes
+* Javascript is not localized
+* Needs to be tested with more email templates
+* Some functions still require nonce checks

 ## Questions?
 Email evan [at] theblackandblue.com